Divide-By-0/blog/content/posts/travel.md

     - **Sensory Deprivation Tanks**: Haven't tried one yet, but looks fun as long as you have constant oversight/some type of safe word/short hair or very well tied long hair.
     - **Scuba Diving Certification**: Make sure to bring your own GoPro (I use [this $70 budget one](https://amzn.to/3VIt4Mv) with this [$8 chest strap](https://amzn.to/3WVOwOS), charged batteries, and a microSD).
 You can get a provisional 90 day, 12 meter deep license by finishing 2 dives and 3 modules of the [Open Water e-course on PADI](https://www.padi.com/courses/open-water-diver).
 If you do the introductory Discover Scuba course that everyone offers instead, make sure to still buy the open water course, so you can get credit for your first dive.
     - **Homestay.com**: Stay with a host family for a short time for a similar price to an Airbnb.
 Get a more authentic, hosted experience.
+    - **James Turrell's Art**: This light and space pioneer was the inspiration for the Hotline Bling video -- his exhibitions at Mass MoCA had one of the most personally artistic and technically awe-inspiring impacts on me, and [there is an incomplete map of his exhibitions here](https://www.google.com/maps/d/embed?mid=1miwGPF5luCct4-H6qqc4JwRh4cQ&ll=-3.81666561775622e-14%2C16.079644013885286&z=1).
+    - **[Janet Echelman's Art](https://www.echelman.com/about)**: A past visiting artist at MIT, she has massive colored string installations in various cities including "Porto (Portugal), Gwanggyo (South Korea), Vancouver, San Francisco, West Hollywood, Phoenix, Eugene, Greensboro, Philadelphia, Seattle, and St. Petersburg (FL)."
 - No Longer Exist
   - A good reminder of why you should go to these places soon -- nothing is promised forever.
   - **Jules' Jamaican Pop Up**: This secret tent used to appear on weekend afternoons in Central, and served huge and tasty portions of jerk chicken.
 May move to a larger location soon?